Find Affordable College Courses

 Boca Raton, FL

-Florida Atlantic University came in at #8 in this year’s edition of the Best Fine & Studio Arts Schools in Florida ranking.
-FAU is a very large public school located in the city of Boca Raton.
+Florida Atlantic University ranked #8 on this year’s Best Fine & Studio Arts Schools in Florida list.
+FAU is a very large public school located in the small city of Boca Raton.

 The average amount in student loans that Fine Arts majors at FAU take out is $18,345.